 - Pituitary disorder

 Left untreated, hypothyroidism can result in health problems including goiter, heart problems, infertility, and peripheral neuropathy.

 Taking Care of Individuals with Low Thyroid

-RedRiver Health and Wellness Center provides low thyroid help in Boise, South Jordan, and other wellness center branches.
+RedRiver Health and Wellness Center provides low thyroid help in Boise, South Jordan, and other wellness center locations.
 We order comprehensive tests to evaluate what may be causing your thyroid problem.
-For example, if you have Hashimoto’s Disease you may have 7-10 different triggers ranging from cortisol/hormonal imbalances to simple dietary and lifestyle choices.
+For example, if you have Hashimoto’s disease you may have 7-10 different triggers ranging from cortisol/hormonal imbalances to simple dietary and lifestyle choices.
 We aim to find the specific triggers that cause the immune response to flare up; we then work to reduce the triggers, which will consequently improve the symptoms.
-Throughout the process, we work collaboratively with each of our patient’s primary care physician or endocrinologist to help manage our patient’s care, and we teach and educate our patients so they can take an active role in their own health.
+Throughout the process, we work collaboratively with each of our patient's primary care physician or endocrinologist to help manage our patient's care, and we teach and educate our patients so they can take an active role in their own health.